deepumandal/vite-template/README.md

 ### How do I customize the ESLint or Prettier configuration?

-You can modify the configuration files `.eslintrc.js` and `.prettierrc` to fit your preferences.
+You can modify the configuration files `.eslintrc.js` to fit your preferences.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](./LICENSE.md) file for more details.

 Thank you for using our Vite template!
 If you have any questions or feedback, feel free to open an issue or contribute to the project.
-Happy coding!
+Happy coding! 🚀